systbiol/reports/2016_February/constitution.md

 uncompleted terms on the Council shall be filled by Council nominees receiving the most number of votes in the previous election.

-The Executive Vice President, Treasurer, Awards Director, |+Communications Director, +| Trustees and Program Director are elected by a mail or electronic vote of the Council.
+The Executive Vice President, Treasurer, Awards Director, __Communications Director, __ Trustees and Program Director are elected by a mail or electronic vote of the Council.
 The candidate for each must receive a majority of affirmative ballots to be elected.